 J.E.M.H. van Bronswijk, F. Franchimon, J. Knies, C.E.E.
 Pernot, G.J.
 Maas.
 Realizing end-user values of housing for older adults.
-Gerontechnology 2008; 7(2):81.
+Gerontechnology 2008; 7(2): 77.
 Complex building assignments, such as housing assignments for Aging-in-Place regularly fail in enhancing and supporting life and compensating restrictions1.
-We are far removed from the old-Greek architect, who laid the keel of the ship, determining its final shape.
+We are far removed from the old-Greek architect who laid the keel of the ship, determining its final shape.
 In time, the functions of designer and contractor separated, and advice on user values is currently requested from a series of different professionals (Table 1).
 In this study, we view contracting systems for public buildings to investigate management and integration of enduser values in the building process in order to propose ways to increase the end-user value of housing meant for Aging-in-Place, especially when supplied by social housing corporations.
 Methods Four cases of complex building assignments were selected and analysed for handling and (un)successfully implementing of end-user values.
-This included a classical office building (case 1), a multifunctional, high-rise office building (case 2), an infrastructural project in public-private partnership (case 3), and a 30-year contract2 for building and exploitation of a school (case 4)3.
+This included a classical office building (case 1), a multifunctional, high-rise office building

+(case 2), an infrastructural project in publicprivate partnership (case 3), and a 30-year Table 1: End-user values of housing and the contract2 for building and exploitation of a relevant professional advisers school (case 4)3.
 Results and discussion Case 1 shows that the oversight and authority of the 'architect' is being missed.
-Special joint correction meetings with all advisers and the project developer were scheduled in the design phase of case 2.
-Unfortunately this practice was not continued in the implementation phase to answer unexpected developments, and the building appeared hard to let out.
+Special joint correction meetings with all advisers and the project developer were scheduled in the design phase of case 2. was Unfortunately this practice continued in the implementation phase to answer unexpected developments, and the building appeared hard to let out.
 Although in case 3 the 'advisers' were financially responsible for the result of the works, the different parties did not agree well, resulting in failure.
 Since failures to supply end-user values become apparent in the exploitation phase, they were treated more successfully in case 4.
-Conclusion The combined building and exploitation model of contracting appears to be a suitable model for social housing corporations to improve end-user values of housing meant for Aging-in-place.
+Conclusion The combined exploitation buildina and model contracting appears to be a suitable model for social housing corporations to improve end-user values of housing meant for Agingin-place